BlueBerryBB9/Le_Recyclotron/README.md

 - Things to do except classic security features :

   - Important :
+    - Create controller methods for registrations and payments for user
     - Test CORS + header ()
     - Test all routes in the order of the user workflow (register --> login --> get events, articles...)
     - Give proper test data to test database